dynarithmic/twain_library-java/README.md

 Note that there is very little documentation to the new Java/JNI bridge.
 If you desire to use this early version of the Java/JNI code, here is what you will need to get started:

-1. [Version 5.9.0 of the DTWAIN library](https://github.com/dynarithmic/twain_library?tab=readme-ov-file#anchor-dtwain-setup).
-(For this release of the Java interface, you should be using [this release version](https://github.com/dynarithmic/twain_library/releases/tag/v5.9.0) of the DTWAIN library).
+1. [Version 5.9.1 of the DTWAIN library](https://github.com/dynarithmic/twain_library?tab=readme-ov-file#anchor-dtwain-setup).
+(For this release of the Java interface, you should be using [this release version](https://github.com/dynarithmic/twain_library/releases/tag/v5.9.1) of the DTWAIN library).

-Choose either the [full_logging or partial_logging](https://github.com/dynarithmic/twain_library?tab=readme-ov-file#how-do-i-get-set-up-using-dtwain) version of the DTWAIN library.
+Choose either the [no_vcruntime or require_vcruntime](https://github.com/dynarithmic/twain_library?tab=readme-ov-file#how-do-i-get-set-up-using-dtwain) version of the DTWAIN library.

 From the DTWAIN library, you will need one or more of the dynamic link libraries (dtwain32.dll, dtwain32u.dll, dtwain64.dll, or dtwain64u.dll) available, plus the <a href="https://github.com/dynarithmic/twain_library/tree/master/text_resources" target="_blank">text resources</a> should reside in the same folder as the dtwain DLL.  <br><br><b>When updating to the latest version of the Java interface or DTWAIN's dynamic link libraries, you **must** always use the latest version of the text resource files.</b><br>